razeware/einstein/readme.md

 //Image

-**Subject:** Subjects represent a well-defined topic of Android development eg. Kotlin, RecyclerView or Firebase.
+**Subject:** Subjects represent a well-defined topic of Android development eg. *Kotlin*, *RecyclerView* or *Firebase*.
 Subjects within a section are organised from left to right.

 //Image

-Subjects that are similar or represent an area of Android development that is closely related should be organised vertically in a column to create a sub-section eg. Animations and Transitions.
+Subjects that are similar or represent an area of Android development that is closely related should be organised vertically in a column to create a sub-section eg. *Animations* and *Transitions*.

 //Image